Decision intelligence for real operating calls.

 Decisions that interact

-Launch timing — affects both revenue opportunity and the inventory risk window
+Launch timing — affects both revenue opportunity and inventory risk

-Which SKUs to promote — margin and stockout risk differ by product
+Which product groups to include — margin and stockout exposure differ across the assortment

 Stockout riskMargin impactLead time